Composers & Artists

 David Fawcett was born in Radcliffe, Lancashire in 1964.
 A keen singer from his earliest years, when his family moved to Lincolnshire he became Head Chorister and then Organ Scholar at Gainsborough Parish Church.
 He became an Associate of the Royal College of Organists at 17 then took the Organ Scholarship at Nottingham University, where he read music and took every opportunity to gain experience as a conductor.

 Alongside a career in the civil service and the BBC in London, he maintained his music activities principally by conducting the Festival Chorus, a South London choral society, for 26 years.
 In 2010 he gave up his career altogether to give more time to music, returning to his musical roots in the church by becoming Director of Music at St Mary's, Balham.
 This post gave him the excuse to take composing more seriously, in order to generate a steady flow of pieces specifically for his own choir.
-As his technique has developed, so has the range of ambition in his choral works - encompassing the simplest unison to three part anthems, as well as multi-voice motets and carols.
+As his technique has developed, so has the range of ambition in his choral works, encompassing the simplest unison to three part anthems, as well as multi-voice motets and carols.

 Alan Smith